 Corn futures tumbled from a 10-month high on speculation that a drought-fueled rally in prices will curb demand.
 Soybeans fell from a four-year peak on forecasts for rain that may boost yields.

 Ethanol output in the U.S. fell 4.2 percent last week to the lowest in almost two years, the government said today, and Valero Energy Corp.
-(VLO) has halted production at two distilleries.
+(VLO:US) has halted production at two distilleries.
 The U.S. Department of Agriculture predicted that 2012 meat and poultry output will be 0.7 percent smaller than forecast last month.
 Corn prices through yesterday surged 42 percent since mid-June as crops withered under the worst drought since 1988.

 “Demand is shutting down, led by the ethanol slowdown,” Chad Henderson, a market analyst at Prime Agricultural Consulting Inc. in Brookfield, Wisconsin, said in a telephone interview.
 “People are already liquidating the hog-breeding herd and dairy cows.
 Physical consumers can’t use corn and turn a profit at these prices.”